A dental hygienist may, under general supervision as defined in part 3100.0100, subpart 21, item D:

 remove bond material from teeth with rotary instruments after removal of orthodontic appliances;

 remove fixed orthodontic bands and brackets.

-If a dental hygienist has successfully completed board-approved allied dental personnel courses comprised of intravenous access and general anesthesia and moderate sedation training and submitted to the board documentation of completion to receive a certificate from the board, the dental hygienist may perform the following procedures under either indirect, direct, or personal supervision, as defined in part 3100.0100, subpart 21, items A, B, and C, for a dentist who holds a valid general anesthesia or moderate sedation certificate:
+If a dental hygienist has successfully completed board-approved allied dental personnel courses comprised of intravenous access and general anesthesia and moderate sedation training and is certified by the board, the dental hygienist may perform the following procedures under either indirect, direct, or personal supervision, as defined in part 3100.0100, subpart 21, items A, B, and C, for a dentist who holds a valid general anesthesia or moderate sedation certificate:

 maintain and remove intravenous lines;

 monitor a patient during preoperative, intraoperative, and postoperative phases of general anesthesia or moderate sedation using noninvasive instrumentation, including pulse oximeters, electrocardiograms, blood pressures monitors, and capnography;

 direct supervision: initiate and place an intravenous line in preparation for intravenous medications and sedation;

 personal supervision: aid in the physical management of medications, including the preparation and administration of medications into an existing intravenous line.

 A dental hygienist must not perform any dental treatment or procedure on patients not authorized by this chapter.

 10 SR 1612; 14 SR 1214; 16 SR 2314; 18 SR 2042; 20 SR 1196; 20 SR 2474; 27 SR 1836; 31 SR 1238; 35 SR 459; 39 SR 1455; 43 SR 507; 46 SR 908